 Why is saliva important?

-Salvia is integral to the overall function and hygiene of the oral cavity.
-Not only does saliva enable us to taste, swallow, speak and digest food, it also helps protect our teeth and mouth from infections(2).
-Although salvia is 99% water, the remaining components of electrolytes, enzymes and proteins are extremely important for a complete and healthy oral function(3).
+Saliva is integral to the overall function and hygiene of the oral cavity.
+Not only does saliva enable us to taste, swallow, speak and digest food, it also helps protect our teeth and mouth from infections.
+Although saliva is 99% water, the remaining components of electrolytes, enzymes and proteins are extremely important for a complete and healthy oral function(3).

 Dry mouth and your teeth

-Without ample saliva being produced, the likelihood of developing plaque, which leads to tooth decay or even tooth loss, is heightened(7).
+Without ample saliva being produced, the likelihood of developing plaque, which leads to tooth decay or even tooth loss, is heightened.
 If you are struggling with a dry mouth and are waiting to see a medical professional you can help yourself by brushing your teeth after every meal, flossing daily, and using a gentle toothpaste that contains fluoride.
-Fluoride makes your teeth more resistant to attacks from bacteria and sugars in the mouth and can reverse early signs of decay.

 Causes of dry mouth

-Dry mouth can be caused by a number of lifestyle or medical factors, all resulting in the salivary glands working incorrectly.
-These include:
+Dry mouth can be caused by a number of factors, these include:

 - Certain types of medication